NetSec Platform: Zero Trust

 Taking a broader platform approach can ensure Zero Trust principles are applied consistently, using identity and context as first-class policy inputs.

-Palo Alto's Zero Trust approach is heavily enabled by a set of identification and context capabilities.
-They allow you to enforce policy based on real context rather than network assumptions.
+Palo Alto Networks implements Zero Trust through a set of identification and context capabilities.
+These capabilities enable policy enforcement based on verified context rather than implicit network assumptions.

 User-ID: maps network activity to a user identity (and group membership).
 It replaces source-IP trust with identity-based decisions.